mikolmogorov/Ragout/docs/USAGE.md

 There are two pre-defined scales: "small" and "large".
 We recommend "small" for relatively small genomes (bacterial) and large otherwise (mammalian).
-If th parameter is not set, it is automatically inferred based on input genomes size.
+If the parameter is not set, it is automatically inferred based on input genomes size (recommended).

-### Phylogenetic tree

-If this parameter is omitted, Ragout infers phylogenetic tree based on breakpoints data.
-Generally, it gives a good approximation.
-However, if you already know the tree, we recommended to guide the algorithm with it.

-### Circular genomes

-If you are working with circular genomes (like bacterial ones) it is recommended to set corresponding parameter in recipe file (see previous section).

 ### Reference genome in draft form

-Ragout can use even a draft assembly (contigs/scaffolds) as reference sequences.
-If so, you should specify it in recipe file (see previous section).
+Ragout can use even an incomplete assembly (contigs/scaffolds) as reference sequences.
+If one of the reference is incomplete you should specify by setting the corresponding parameter in the recipe file.

+### Naming reference

+Output scaffolds will be named according to the homology to one single reference (naming reference).
+This reference could be set with a corresponding recipe parameter, otherwise it would be chosen as the closest reference in the phylogenetic tree.
+The naming pattern is as follows.
+If a scaffold is homologous to a single reference chromosome "A", it would be named as "chr_A".
+If there are multuple homologous chromosomes, for example "A" and "B" in case of chromosomal fusion, it would be named "chr_A_B".
+If there would be multiple scaffodlds with a same name, the largest one would be chosen as "primary", others will get an extra "_unlocalized" suffix.

 Synteny backends